cchitsiang/awesome-stars/topics.md

 - [jevonmao/PermissionsSwiftUI](https://github.com/jevonmao/PermissionsSwiftUI) - A SwiftUI package to beautifully display and handle permissions.
 - [apptekstudios/ASCollectionView](https://github.com/apptekstudios/ASCollectionView) - A SwiftUI collection view with support for custom layouts, preloading, and more.
 - [SilenceLove/HXPHPicker](https://github.com/SilenceLove/HXPHPicker) - Photo/Video Selector-Supports LivePhoto, GIF selection, online download of resources on iCloud, and editing of photos/videos
-- [kean/Pulse](https://github.com/kean/Pulse) - Logger and network inspector for Apple platforms
+- [kean/Pulse](https://github.com/kean/Pulse) - Network logger for Apple platforms
 - [gurhub/surmagic](https://github.com/gurhub/surmagic) - 🚀 Command Line Tool to create XCFramework for multiple platforms in one shot!
 - [RobotsAndPencils/XcodesApp](https://github.com/RobotsAndPencils/XcodesApp) - The easiest way to install and switch between multiple versions of Xcode - with a mouse click.
 - [zenangst/Blueprints](https://github.com/zenangst/Blueprints) - :cyclone: Blueprints - A framework that is meant to make your life easier when working with collection view flow layouts.